emretamturk/Personal-Website-PureHTML/README.md

-# MyRepo
+# Personal-Website-PureHTML
-This is my first repository on GitHub
+# Dear All, this is my Pure HTML website which developed via VSCODE